CMDR-DiTRay/sim_to_kml/README.md

 - Marker status (105)
 - Warning status (127)

-___Optional.___ _You might also want to check those options in the "Show in cockpit" column in order to see all parameters in fligh.
-Though, it is not recommended as it makes distraction to the pilot, which is not what we want to get during critical stages of flight._
+___Optional.___ _You might also want to check those options in the "Show in cockpit" column in order to see all parameters in flight.
+Though, it is not recommended as it could distract the pilot, which is not what we want to get during critical stages of flight._

-___Optional.___ _In addidion, you might want to play with the "Disk Rate" parameter.
+___Optional.___ _In addition, you might want to play with the "Disk Rate" parameter.
 In sets data write times per second.
 Howver, the default value of 10 is recommended._

 Now, after every flight you should find "Data.txt" file in your X-Plane 11 installation folder.